Guide Likely

 What the Trailers Already Show Us

 The two official trailers don’t just tease the story.
-They’re loaded with details about open-world activities, and you need to watch them frame by frame to catch everything.
+They’re loaded with details about open-world activities, and watching them frame by frame rewards the effort.

-Water sports are everywhere.
-Jet skis launching off waves, boats slicing through the turquoise waters of the Keys, packed beach scenes — Rockstar is clearly going big on the aquatic side.
-And it makes perfect sense, since Leonida’s map is riddled with coastline, islands, and swamps.
+Water sports are everywhere: jet skis launching off waves, boats slicing through the turquoise waters of the Keys, packed beach scenes.
+Rockstar is clearly going big on the aquatic side, which makes sense given that Leonida’s map is riddled with coastline, islands, and swamps.

-The nightlife looks absolutely wild.
-Clubs, bars, party scenes in Vice City that make GTA V’s nightclubs look like dive bars.
-The Miami-at-night atmosphere, with its neon glow and packed crowds, appears to be recreated with obsessive attention to detail.
+The nightlife looks genuinely ambitious.
+Clubs, bars, party scenes in Vice City that make GTA V’s nightclubs look modest.
+The Miami-at-night atmosphere, with its neon glow and packed crowds, appears recreated with obsessive attention to detail.

-NPCs actually look alive for real this time.
-They work out, scroll their phones, chat, get into fights — the world breathes.
-It’s a massive leap from GTA V, where NPCs were often glorified mannequins.
+NPCs actually look alive this time around.
+They work out, scroll their phones, chat, get into fights.
+It’s a meaningful leap from GTA V, where NPCs were often glorified mannequins.

 And then there’s the smartphone.
 The trailers clearly show an interface with integrated social media.
-This phone will be your central hub: missions, activities, interactions — everything will likely run through it.
+This phone will likely serve as a central hub: missions, activities, interactions, all running through it.

 Activities That Are Virtually Guaranteed

-Based on what the trailers show and Rockstar’s DNA, certain activities are all but locked in.
+Based on what the trailers show and Rockstar’s track record, certain activities are all but locked in.

 Property Ownership

-This has been a tradition since Vice City, and Rockstar would be insane to drop it.
-Expect to buy residences (from dingy apartments to penthouses with ocean views), businesses generating passive income, and of course garages to store your vehicle collection.
-Because we all know the real endgame in GTA is having the best garage.
+This has been a series tradition since Vice City, and Rockstar has no reason to drop it.
+Expect residences (from dingy apartments to penthouses with ocean views), businesses generating passive income, and garages to store your vehicle collection.

 The Grass Rivers marshes, a completely different adventure terrain from Vice City